 Lockdown gave many restaurant owners a chance to pause and reflect, to consider how the changing environment of retail is taking it’s toll.

-Pub closures in the UK have been going on for over a decade, as the local pub changed as society changed post WW2.
+Pub closures in the UK have been going on for over a decade, as going to the local pub changed as society changed post WW2.

 The future of the hospitality and retail sector are closely linked, as one feeds off of the other, both are in the process of change.